Explore Salto de Jiménez Waterfalls & Pools

 We are lucky enough to be able to call El Yunque rain forest “our backyard”.
 We have explored many areas of it, and still we have not seen everything there is to see.
 When talking with some friends who live in our area, they mentioned the really nice waterfalls just up the road.
 What!?
-We’ve lived here 10 years … how did we miss them?
+We’ve lived here for years … how did we miss them?
 We once did a little exploring down river, but obliviously didn’t go far enough!
 We’ll let you in on this little-know secret!

 Take Note — This is not a “walk in the park”.
 It is a relatively difficult proposition to venture beyond the first waterfall.
 The rocks are slippery — VERY SLIPPERY.
 The path from the road to the river is slippery mud.
 The weather can change quickly.
-Even if its not raining where you are, it can get dangerous real fast if it starts raining up higer on the monutain.
+Even if its not raining where you are, it can get dangerous real fast if it starts raining up higher on the mountain.
 One needs to be alert of rapid rises in water level, and the speed at which the river is running.
 You will be climbing up/over/around boulders.
 It is really almost canyoning.
 Wear a helmet, and a personal flotation device.
 If you get hurt, rescue will not be easy nor quick.

 So if I haven’t scared you away … We had a great time the day we went.
 Sadly, we were on a tight schedule so we could only go down-river a short distance.
 From looking at Google Maps, I can see more falls farther down-river from where we stopped.
 We will go back when we have more time (and better equipment with us).